tanaylab/metacells/docs/source/Metacells Vignette.rst

 unstructured property of the data contains its name for logging purposes; we initialize this name to ``PBMC`` below.

-**TODO**: Switch to a tar file containing all the needed files - possibly including this notebook as well?

 .. code:: ipython3

     raw = ad.read_h5ad('pbmc163k.h5ad')